 Keeping a clean motorcycle carburetor is important to prevent a range of problems with your bike.
 Doing so helps your engine work properly, prevents corrosion and saves the need for costly replacements.
 It will also help your motorcycle to maintain gas mileage and engine power.

-However, it's important to use a non-corrosive cleaner which doesn't harm or degrade any plastic or rubber pieces on the carburetor.
-You should avoid using vinegar, because the acetic acid makes metal susceptible to rust.
+It's important to use a non-corrosive cleaner that doesn't harm or degrade any plastic or rubber pieces on the carburetor.
+You should avoid using vinegar because the acetic acid makes metal susceptible to rust.
 Additionally, bleach should never be used, because sodium hypochlorite (bleach) will corrode metals such as steel and aluminum, and degrade rubberized seals.

-A safer option to harsh chemicals, Simple Green Pro HD Heavy-Duty Cleaner is biodegradable and non-corrosive, safe for cleaning aluminum, stainless steel and other metals.
+A safer option to harsh chemicals, Simple Green Pro HD Heavy-Duty Cleaneris non-corrosive, safe for cleaning aluminum, stainless steel and other metals.
 The professional-grade, engine-safe formula breaks down tough grease, oil, road grime and other automotive fluids, making it ideal for cleaning your carburetor.

 Check your vehicle Owner's Manual before cleaning the carburetor.
 Always follow manufacturer's complete instructions for cleaning and maintenance.
 Make sure carburetor is cool to the touch before cleaning.